CSCfi/csc-user-guide/docs/apps/mothur.md

 ### Version on CSC's Servers

--   Puhti-rhel8: 1.48.0
+-   Puhti: 1.48.0
 -   [Chipster](https://chipster.csc.fi) graphical user interface

 ## Usage

-To initialize the default version of Mothur in Puhti-rhel8 use:
+To initialize the default version of Mothur in Puhti use:
 ```text
 module load mothur
 ```